Signed in as:

-We recommend patients do not lie down for at least four hours following injections to prevent any possible migration to unintended areas of your face.
-We also suggest avoiding vigorous activity, especially those activities that might involve straining or bending down for at least a few hours and up to a day.
-You should not rub the area aggressively or get a facial massage for at least 48 hours after your injection.
+We recommend that patients NOT lie down for at least four (4) hours following injections to prevent any possible migration to unintended areas of the face.
+We also suggest avoiding vigorous activity, especially those activities that might involve straining, high-impact exercise, or bending down for at least a few hours and up to a day after the treatment.
+You should NOT rub the area aggressively or get a facial massage for at least 48 hours after your injections.

 How much does a treatment cost?

 The cost depends on the treatment area and how much of the injection is required.
-The cost is $8 per unit.
+The cost is $8/unit.
 Sometimes there is an injection fee when botox is being used for medical applications.

 What are common complications?

-If injected properly, Botox side effects should be minor.
-Some patients experience bruising or redness immediately after the injection.
-Those effects should last for only a couple of hours.
+If injected properly, neuromodulator side effects should be minor.
+Some patients experience redness immediately after the injection, rarely is there any bruising.
+Those effects wear off quickly.
 This can be minimized by holding pressure over the areas injected if a bruise or immediate swelling occurs.
 Some people have reported getting headaches following injections; this is a rare side-effect and usually resolves within 24hrs.
 Tylenol can be safety taken if a headache occurs.

-You can't eliminate all risks of any medical device or procedure, but the chance of you individually getting a serious side effect is exceedingly small.
+You cannot eliminate all risks of any medical device or procedure, but the chance of you individually getting a serious side effect is exceedingly small.

-Some potential botox complications may occur.
-Some rare side effects include temporary diffusion of the medication which can cause drooping eyelids (ptosis), a crooked smile, crooked eyebrows, or similar complications.
-If too much serum is injected, you could be left with a frozen look.
+However, potential neuromodulator complications may occur.
+Some rare side effects include temporary diffusion of the medication which can cause a drooping eyelid (ptosis), a crooked smile, crooked eyebrows, or similar complications.
 Each treatment plan is tailored to the individual.